-God was having them wiped from the land as a judgment against them for their wickedness.
+What Copan is claiming here is that God was having them wiped from the land as a judgment against them for their wickedness.
 As Christians, we believe God is right in doing this.
 If he didn’t judge wickedness, he wouldn’t be a just judge.
 This then is a case where it was not wrong to kill members of the human community.
 Does this justify Bolton and his pro-choice position though?
-No, for a couple reasons.
+No, for a couple of reasons.

 Is Pregnancy an Evil that warrants the Death of a Fetus?

 The question of the title is what pro-choicers would have to answer in order to prove that pro-lifers are being inconsistent.
-Unfortunately, Bolton’s article does not go that in depth into the issue.
+Unfortunately, Bolton’s article does not go that in-depth into the issue.
 Maybe we can enlist another pro-choicer.
 I had the pleasure of debating Valerie Tarico earlier this year.
 One of the points that she brought up was that “I’m pro-abortion because intentional childbearing helps couples, families, and communities to get out of poverty.”
-Here, the resulting poverty caused by the unwanted baby is the evil that is being stopped by the abortion.
+Here, the resulting poverty caused by the unwanted baby is the evil that is being stopped by abortion.
 This has a lot of emotional punch.
-But the reasoning falls apart when we ask ourselves a simple question: Would a mother be justified in killing a toddler in order to get out of poverty?
+But Catholic apologist Trent Horn suggests that this reasoning falls apart when we ask ourselves a simple question: would this justify killing a two-year-old?
+Let’s test it out.
+Would a mother be justified in killing a toddler in order to get out of poverty?
 If your answer is horror and a resounding “No!” then I would invite you to ask yourself why you think it is okay in the case of the unborn.